-The 70' x 70' mural is displayed in Dewey Square Park on the Air Intake Structure located between Summer and Congress Streets.
-The mural is temporary and will be up through October 2013 dependent on its condition.
-If you have questions about the mural, please refer to our FAQ document.
+The 70' x 76' mural was displayed in Dewey Square Park on the Air Intake Structure located between Summer and Congress Streets.
+The mural was temporary and remained up through September 2013.

 Both the surrounding skyscrapers and the architecture of the Intake Structure itself influenced the subject matter of the mural: a giant, yellow-colored character in brightly mismatched clothes who appears to have squeezed himself in between the towering buildings that surround him.
 These yellow-colored characters are an iconic and recurrent feature in Os Gemeos's work, and are depicted in a wide variety of situations.